Tata Power shares in recovery mode; buy, sell or hold? - BusinessToday

 "The price action indicates a potential shift from bearish pressure toward a stabilization phase.
 On the daily chart, the stock formed a strong demand base near the Rs 355 zone, from where buyers stepped in aggressively and pushed prices higher.

 Recently, the stock witnessed a sharp momentum move toward the Rs 405 region, supported by a noticeable expansion in volume.
 This strong rally reflects renewed buying interest in the counter.
-However, near the psychological resistance zone of Rs 400, the stock experienced some profit booking, leading to a mild pullback toward the 385–390 area, Shah said.
+However, near the psychological resistance zone of Rs 400, the stock experienced some profit booking, leading to a mild pullback toward the 385–390 area," Shah said.

 "Structurally, the 376 region now acts as immediate support.
 As long as the stock sustains above this level, the recovery structure remains intact and could lead to another attempt toward the Rs 400–405 resistance zone.
 A decisive breakout above this level may open the path toward Rs 415–420 in the coming sessions," added Shah.